DSchau/css-in-js-playground/README.md

 ## Credits

-[Stripe][stripe], from which their simple form mockup I used as the reference material to build each of the examples.
+[Stripe][stripe]: their excellent form mockup served as the basis for each of the current form designs.

 [stripe]: https://stripe.com/connect